twardokus/v2verifier/README.md

 same page.

 ## Requirements
+V2Verifier is designed for over-the-air experiments with software-defined radios (SDRs).
+For C-V2X, you _**must**_ use SDRs with GPSDO modules installed.
+We recommend the USRP B210 and TCXO GPSDO module from Ettus Research (we have not tested and do not officially support the use of other SDRs for C-V2X).
-V2Verifier is designed to be run with software-defined radios (SDRs); specifically, we recommend either the USRP B210 or, preferably, the USRP N210, both available from Ettus Research.
-When using N210s, 6 GHz daughterboards (e.g., UBX 40) are required for each N210 device.
+For DSRC, you may use USRP B210s (GPSDO not required for DSRC) or, preferably, USRP N210s (also available from Ettus Research).
+If you are using N210s, a 6 GHz daughterboard (e.g., UBX 40) is required for each N210 device.

 If you do not have access to SDRs, V2Verifier can also be run as a pure simulation environment that only requires a modern PC to run.
 With or without